Fusiform body area: Experiments and research

-Anorexia Nervosa Implication
+Anorexia nervosa implication

-There is evidence that the FBA plays a critical role in how individuals with Anorexia Nervosa (AN) perceive their own bodies and the bodies of others.
-In the article Body Image Distortion Reveals Amygdala Activation in Patients with Anorexia Nervosa - a Functional Magnetic Resonance Imaging Study" by Gert Seeger and colleagues found that as well as amygdala activation (the brain's fear network), there was activation in the right gyrus fusiform in anorectic patients, but not healthy age-matched controls.
+There is evidence that the FBA plays a critical role in how individuals with anorexia nervosa (AN) perceive their own bodies and the bodies of others.
+In the article Body Image Distortion Reveals Amygdala Activation in Patients with Anorexia Nervosa – a Functional Magnetic Resonance Imaging Study" by Gert Seeger and colleagues found that as well as amygdala activation (the brain's fear network), there was activation in the right gyrus fusiform in anorectic patients, but not healthy age-matched controls.
 This suggests that due to being overly aware and critical of body forms, increased activation in what we now know as the FBA is to be expected.
 As this study was conducted before the identification of the FBA, the fusiform gyrus activation can be considered previous evidence for the FBA being involved in body perception.

 In the 2013 article "Reduced Connectivity Between the Left Fusiform Body Area and the Extrastriate Body Area in Anorexia Nervosa is Associated with Body Image Distortion" Suchan and colleagues determined that the perceptual distortion associated with AN can in part be explained by the reduced connectivity between the EBA and the FBA; both brain regions involved in visual body processing.
 Results from this study strongly suggest that EBA activation modulates FBA activation, and the authors indicate that visual information converge at the FBA for processing and due to a lack of simultaneous processing due to reduced connectivity a perceptual distortion occurs.
 The authors note that further research into the significance of this connectivity is needed.